University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/06-transferring-files.md

 </details>

-### Using the command line
+### Transferring files using the command line

 Transferring files on the command line is the same regardless of which operating system you have on your computer.

-[Open your terminal], then navigate to the directory that *contains* the file or directory that you want to transfer from your computer to the remote computer.
+[Open your terminal][Verifying that Pandoc is installed], then navigate to the directory that *contains* the file or directory that you want to transfer from your computer to the remote computer.

 ::: aside